MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 ## Update Office LTSC preview

-Updates for preview products will include security and non-security updates that provide stability or performance improvements for Office, as needed.
+Updates for preview products include security and nonsecurity updates that provide stability and performance improvements for Office, as needed.

 To manually check for updates, open any Office app, such as Word, and go to **File** > **Account** > **Update Options** > **Update Now**.

 ### Update from the Office Content Delivery Network

-If network connectivity and other considerations based on your organizational requirements aren’t an issue, it's recommended that you let the preview products automatically update themselves directly from the Office Content Delivery Network (CDN) on the internet.
+If network connectivity and other considerations based on your organizational requirements aren’t an issue, let the preview products automatically update themselves directly from the Office Content Delivery Network (CDN) on the internet.
 This option requires the least administrative effort and is the easiest way to keep the preview products up to date.

 While the updates are being downloaded in the background, you can continue to use your Office apps, such as Word.
 After the updates are downloaded, the updates are installed.
 If you have any Office apps open, you’re prompted to save your work and close the apps, so that the updates can be installed.